As I mentioned earlier in this site, I’m James (a.k.a. Jim) Krause, and for the longest time my business was called Jim Krause Design.

 My official bio, as it appears with my books and video courses, goes like this:

-Jim Krause has worked as a designer, a photographer, an illustrator, and a writer (all four in a single day, surprisingly often) for over thirty years.
+James Krause has worked as a designer, a photographer, an illustrator, and a writer (all four in a single day, surprisingly often) for over thirty years.
 He’s done jobs for a wide range of clients, large and small, including Microsoft, Seattle Public Schools, Levi Strauss, Washington Apples, and more.
-Jim has authored seventeen books about design, digital photography, and creativity—including the all new Color Index XL.
+James has authored seventeen books about design, digital photography, and creativity—including the all new Color Index XL.
 Many of his books are bestsellers and most are available in multiple languages.
-He also appears in popular online video courses offered through Lynda.com and Peachpit.
-When he’s not working, Jim can usually be found riding a bicycle, racing a motorcycle, hiking, drinking espresso, reading, taking pictures, or doing art projects.
+He also appears in popular online video courses offered through Lynda.com, LinkedIn Learning, and Peachpit.
+When he’s not working, James can usually be found riding a bicycle, racing a motorcycle, hiking, drinking espresso, reading, taking pictures, or doing art projects.